top of page

 Some homeowners use home equity loans, which may be tax deductible.
 Also, certain Michigan contractors offer solar leases or Power Purchase Agreements (PPAs), and some customers may opt to make a cash purchase.
 Sometimes solar contractors partner with solar financing companies to offer this service to customers.

-Are solar panels worth it in Michigan?
+Are solar panels in Michigan worth it?

 A quality solar installation is critical to ensuring years of savings.
 A solar company that provides a long labor and service warranty for solar installations helps protect the clean energy investment of its customers.